Last Updated on August 13, 2023

 It’s a large square, almost 2.5 acres in size, surrounding a statue that celebrates Jan Breydel and Pieter de Coninck, 14th-century local heroes who resisted French oppression.
 Around it loom step-gabled medieval buildings and old guild houses, now the homes of pricey pubs and restaurants.

-The 272-foot tall Belfort, part of a 13th-century complex of halls that served as a warehouse and a market hall in the Middle Ages, contains a carillon with 47 bells and also the old city Treasury.
-If you want to work off some chocolates you can climb the 366 steps to its top for a panoramic view of the city.
+The 272-foot tall Belfort is part of a 13th-century complex of halls that served as a warehouse and a market hall in the Middle Ages.
+It contains a carillon with 47 bells and also the old city Treasury.
+If you want to work off some chocolates climb the 366 steps to its top.
+You’ll be rewarded with a panoramic view of the city.
 There’s also an art gallery at the base of the building.

-Afterward, stop at a café to people-watch, hire a horse-drawn carriage to take you about or wander five minutes over to the Dijver canal near the Groeningemuseum to poke about the sidewalk antique market.
+Afterward, whether you’re in Bruges in the off-season or not, stop at a café to people-watch, hire a horse-drawn carriage to take you about, or wander five minutes over to the Dijver canal near the Groeningemuseum to poke about the sidewalk antique market.

 The Begijnhof, More Serene During the Off-Season

 Today the Begijnhof is home to the sisters of the Order of Saint Benedict (who still wear the Beguine habit), and visitors are requested to respect their vow of silence.
 If you take a horse-and-carriage ride around Bruges, your driver will likely make a 10-minute stop here, long enough for you to cross the small entrance bridge for a quick look around.
-You’ll find the Begijnhof beautiful in the off-season on an autumn afternoon.
+You’ll find the Bruges Begijnhof beautiful in the off-season in spring and on a brisk autumn afternoon.

-Exit the Begijnhof at the small bridge over the Minnewater Canal and you’ll find a group of cafés on Wijngaardplein, all perfect to get a warm tea or coffee or something stronger.
+Exit the Begijnhof at the small bridge over the Minnewater Canal and you’ll find a group of cafés on Wijngaardplein, all perfect to get a warm tea, coffee or something stronger.

 Groeningemuseum (Groeninge Museum)

-While Bruges itself is a work of art, don’t miss visiting some of the city’s renowned art museums.
+While Bruges itself is a work of art, don’t miss visiting some of the city’s renowned art museums, which, as said, are better experienced in the off-season..
 Top on my list is the Groeningemuseum, Bruges’ famous 11-room art gallery.
 And during the off-season you’ll almost have the place to yourself.

-Even though it’s only a fraction the size of some art museums in Brussels and Antwerp, it’s a fantastic and great gallery that houses Belgium’s finest collection of works by the Flemish Primitives, including Jan van Eyck, Hans Memling, Rogier van der Weyden, Hugo van der Goes, and Gerard David.
+It’s only a fraction of the size of some art museums in Brussels and Antwerp.
+But it’s a fantastic and great gallery that houses Belgium’s finest collection of works by the Flemish Primitives, including Jan van Eyck, Hans Memling, Rogier van der Weyden, Hugo van der Goes, and Gerard David.

 The Groeninge also contains top 18th– and 19th-century neoclassical pieces as well as masterpieces from Flemish Expressionism and post-war modern art.